 Mindfulness tells us there is insight to be found in anything when we approach it mindfully, consciously, and with purpose.
-And so it is for our interactions on social media.
+So could there be ways to use social media mindfully?

 Whether you see your social media habit as a bit of an addiction or just a light means of escape, there is no doubt that it can have a negative impact on life.

 Many of us are exposed to the effects of social media from the moment we wake up in the morning until last thing at night, subjecting our subconscious to a barrage of messages that can invite feelings of inadequacy, self-criticism, guilt and failure.
 (As if mums don’t feel all these things enough as it is!)